 Bring in all lose items out in the yard.
-Potted plants, grills, bird baths, solar lights, lawn/patio furniture, garbage cans, yard decorations and other lightweight items that can easily become air-born missiles in high winds.
-Clean out and make sure your rain gutters are free from debris that might prevent rain water runoff IMPORTANT Protecting windows, door openings, roofs and garage doors are the most important steps that you can take to secure your home for any storm.
-Take Pictures of Your Home, Inside & Out from going through your down pipes during the torrential rains that come with some hurricanes.
-Although tape can prevent glass from shattering everywhere, tape does not prevent the window Using your cell phone or any camera, take pictures of the inside and outside of your home prior to any storm that approaches. from breaking.
+Potted plants, grills, bird baths, solar lights, lawn/patio furniture, garbage cans, yard decorations and other light- weight items that can easily become air-born missiles in high winds.
+Clean out and make sure your rain gutters are free from debris that might prevent rain water runoff from going through your down pipes during the torrential rains that come with some hurricanes.
+Although tape can prevent glass from shattering everywhere, tape does not prevent the window from breaking.
 Shutters or wood paneling are best to use to protect windows during a hurricane.
-Exterior - Inspect your roof if possible.
-Be careful if you walk on your roof, inspecting all openings such as attic Take pictures of your home's roof from all sides of your home. fans and make sure the attic fan coverings are hurricane rated.
+Inspect your roof if possible.
+Be careful if you walk on your roof, inspecting all openings such as attic fans and make sure the attic fan coverings are hurricane rated.
 Screened-in Patios.
-Remove and secure all furniture Take pictures of all exterior walls.
-Take pictures of your garage door both open and closed, from the outside and inside. and loose items.
+Remove and secure all furniture and loose items.
 Hanging fans - remove the fan blades from the fan.
-Interior - For carports, remove all items except a car.
-High winds will whip and flow into a carport, so anything light-weight such as garage cans and other small items will become airborne during a storm, causing Take panoramic pictures of each room.
-Take pictures of kitchen appliances; refrigerator, stove/oven, freezers etc Take pictures of other electrical items, noting brand, damage to your vehicle parked there as well as your home.
-Be sure to lock all valuables and personal papers in a waterproof container. model number and serial numbers if possible.
-NOTE: Making a list of your appliances, model numbers, serial numbers, as well as other electronic equipment like TVs, Stereo components and Check insurance policy for protection in case of flood or wind damage.
-Have your insurance contact phone numbers ready and available and place the policy papers in a waterproof container. computers will facilitate the filing of a claim with your insurance agency if needed.
-Make copies of this list, placing one copy with your insurance policy in a water-proof container.
-Once a hurricane warning is issued, set refrigerator and freezer to the coldest temperature and fill zip Take pictures of any other specialty items such as paintings, works of art and those items. lock bags with water and place inside your freezer.
+For carports, remove all items except a car.
+High winds will whip and flow into a carport, so anything light-weight such as garage cans and other small items will become airborne during a storm, causing damage to your vehicle parked there as well as your home.
+Be sure to lock all valuables and personal papers in a waterproof container.
+Check insurance policy for protection in case of flood or wind damage.
+Have your insurance contact phone numbers ready and available and place the policy papers in a waterproof container.
+Once a hurricane warning is issued, set refrigerator and freezer to the coldest temperature and fill zip lock bags with water and place inside your freezer.
 Pack your freezer with these as they will help keep any food cold for a short duration should you loose power.
-Locate your water, gas (if applicable) and electricity shut-off and keep in mind their locations just in case an emergency arises during or after a storm and you need to shut them off quickly.
-Flashlight with Extra batteries located in different sections of your home.
+Locate your water, gas (if applicable) and electricity ш shut-off and keep in mind their locations just in case an emergency arises during or after a storm and you need to shut them off quickly.
+Flashlight with Extra batteries located in different ш sections of your home.
 Consider a small LED flashlight for each member of your family.
-Also, make them easy to find in the dark by using glow-in- ш the-dark tape or paint which will make the flashlight easy to find when the power goes out.
-Adhesive- 回海地區回
+Also, make them easy to find in the dark by using glow-in- the-dark tape or paint which will make the flashlight easy to find when the power goes out.
+Adhesive- backed tape holds its radiance for hours after exposure to light.
+Find it at home centers or online. ·